Sparkle: Sujigakidōri no Sky Blue

 Sparkle: Sujigakidōri no Sky Blue (SPARKLE～筋書き通りのスカイブルー～) is the second studio album by Japanese group Garnet Crow.
-It was released on April 24, 2002 under Giza Studio.
+It was released on April 24, 2002, under Giza Studio.

 Background

-The album consist of four previously released singles.
+The album contains four previously released singles.

 Two out of twelve tracks, Mysterious eyes and Timeless Sleep received in this album new album mixes under title dry flavor of "G" mix, which has more techno sound and Flow-ing surround mix which is slower and less rock than original.
 Both of the bonus tracks were arranged by Miguel Sá Pessoa.

 The singles call my name was released in Giza Studio compilation album Giza Studio Masterpiece Blend 2001 and Yume Mita Atode was released in another compilation album Giza Studio Masterpiece Blend 2002.

 Commercial performance

 "Sparkle: Sujigakidōri no Sky Blue" made its chart debut on the official Oricon Albums Chart at #4 rank for first week with 73,010 sold copies.
 It charted for 9 weeks and sold 156,410 copies.